 So all this data – what is it for?
 What do you do?
 How can you make sure you and your kids aren’t breathing adulterated, illness-inducing air?

 Get Proactive On Air Filtration

-Have you ever been livid and had to bite your tongue to keep from saying something regrettable ?
+Have you ever been enraged and had to bite your tongue to keep from saying something you may regret ?
 That’s a filter.
-Have you ever used water from the refrigerator dispenser and had your thirst immediately satisfied?
+Have you ever used water from the refrigerator dispenser and had your thirst immediately quenched?
 That’s the filter.
-Filters keep toxicity in check and avoid troublesome ramifications.
-You filter your words for peace, you filter your water for health, why not filter your air?
+Filters keep toxicity in check and avoid annoying ramifications.
+You filter your words for harmony, you filter your water for health, why wouldn’t you filter your air?

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s highly susceptible to disease.
-Even if there aren’t any respiratory issues in your house, you’ll be immediately surprised by the almost instant change from a regular air filter to a High Efficiency unit.
+Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s very susceptible to disease.
+Even if there are no respiratory issues in your house, you’ll be immediately surprised by the almost instant change from a regular air filter to a High Efficiency unit.